 “Power will go to the hands of rascals, rogues, freebooters; all Indian leaders will be of low calibre & men of straw.
 They will have sweet tongues and silly hearts.
-They will fight amongst themselves for power and India will be lost in political squabbles.
-A day would come when even air and water would be taxed in India.”
+They will fight amongst themselves for power and India will be lost in political squabbles.”

-The statement above is attributed to Winston Churchill.
+The statement above is attributed to Churchill.
 I cannot find it, as a speech or in a book.
-Where can I find it?
 Although it is widely and increasingly quoted in the Indian press and, given what is happening, he seems to have been prophetic! —K.P., India

-Churchill was more nuanced about than is commonly understood.
-For instance, he defended the Indian minority in South Africa. when he was at the Colonial Office in 1906.
+Churchill was more nuanced about India than is commonly understood.
+For instance, he defended the Indian minority in South Africa when he was at the Colonial Office in 1906.
 This left Gandhi quite favorably disposed toward him.
-In 1935, Churchill sent this message to Gandhi:
+In 1935, Churchill, who had softened his view of the Mahatma, sent this message to Gandhi:

 Gandhi, Birla, Nehru

 Arthur Herman’s 2008 book Gandhi and Churchill is a brilliant piece of writing that is fair and balanced toward both leaders, and effectively captures their mutual generosity of soul.
-The sins of past and present politicians aside, Churchill would be as proud as Gandhi over the democracy that is modern India.
+The sins of politicians aside, Churchill would be as proud as Gandhi over the democracy that is modern India.

 Republished with reader comments, below.
 This post has drawn the most comments of any on this website.